Merano derailment: Accident

 At 9:03 local time (7:03 UTC), a two passenger coach Stadler GTW train, operated by STA Südtiroler, derailed in Kastelbell-Tschars after running into a landslide.
 Nine people died when the train derailed, and 28 others were injured, seven seriously.

 The landslide which reportedly derailed the train is believed to have been caused by a burst irrigation pipe, or by a valve inadvertently left open.
 The train was on a regional service, travelling between Mals and Merano, on the Vinschgau line, which reopened in 2005.

-Italy's ANSA news agency said one of the train's three carriages was filled with mud from the landslide, and rescuers were digging frantically with shovels and pickaxes to try to reach the victims.
+Italy's ANSA news agency said one of the train's three carriages was filled with mud from the landslide, and rescuers dug frantically with shovels and pickaxes to try to reach the victims.
 A reporter for Sky Italia television said smoke was rising from the wreckage and helicopters were flying overhead.

 The railway is equipped with advanced sensors to stop trains in case of landslides, but they could not operate because the mud fell at the moment that the train was passing.

-An investigation is underway into why the irrigation pipe burst.
+An investigation was underway into why the irrigation pipe burst.
 The local aqueduct consortium denies the possibility that the landslide was caused by the pipe, as it is a small pipe (65 mm diameter), and was working perfectly until about 8:00 CEST.